timescale/docs/api/_hyperfunctions/heartbeat_agg/uptime.md

     - heartbeat_agg()
 api_details:
   summary: |
-    Given a heartbeat aggregate, this will sum all the ranges where the system was live and return the total.
+    Given a heartbeat aggregate, this sums all the ranges where the system was live and returns the total.

     There may appear to be some downtime between the start of the aggregate and the first heartbeat.
 If there is a heartbeat aggregage covering the